-Following a three night jam-packed run at Dublin’s Project Arts Centre, Liz Roche Company’s “The Here Trio”, a timely exploration of borders and belonging, comes to Wexford’s National Opera House with two live performances on Friday 10th June 2022.
+Following a three night jam-packed run at Dublin’s Project Arts Centre, Liz Roche Company’s “The Here Trio”, a timely exploration of borders and belonging, comes to Wexford’s National Opera House with one live performances on Friday 10th June 2022.
 Choreographed by internationally acclaimed Liz Roche, the piece features dancers Ryan O Neill, Lucia Kickham and Glòria Ros Abellana live on stage with Sarah Cerneaux on film, sound design and visuals by Luca Truffarelli, lighting design by Stephen Dodd, original music by Bryan O’Connell and dramaturgy by Shane O'Reilly.

 This cross border co-production, commissioned by Maiden Voyage Dance from Belfast, challenges preconceived ideas about place, history and the right to belong, taking location and recent histories as its starting point.
 The politics of place impact us all in myriad ways but it is often forgotten that our first home is our body.
 “The Here Trio” brings the intelligence of the body to the fore, addressing often overwhelming issues of where we feel we belong and how we survive when things are beyond our control.
 Trauma mediates so much of our beliefs and behaviours, and with this in mind, “The Here Trio” strives to bring us back into our present moment – to a place where our scars no longer determine our future.